 Building works started at the end of June 2011 on Phase 1 of Cranbrook and in that first year the main road, roundabouts, footpaths, cycle ways and low-carbon district heating pipes were completed.
 The homes are being constructed by a number of different house builders and in a range of house types to meet the needs of local families.
 The first of Cranbrook’s residents moved in August 2012 there has been a steady flow of interested home hunters since.
 It is currently estimated that Cranbrook will house up to 28,000 residents by 2031.

-Community infrastructure has been expanding ever since the first building works began: The first primary school, St. Martin’s C of E Primary School, opened its door to pupils in September 2012; a bus service for Cranbrook started in May 2013, the Younghayes Centre, a building for community use, opened in October 2013; the GP surgery opened in April 2015, the secondary school, the Cranbrook Education Campus, opened in September 2015, the new Cranbrook railway station opened in December 2015.
+Community infrastructure has been expanding ever since the first building works began: The first primary school, St. Martin’s C of E Primary School, opened its door to pupils in September 2012; a bus service for Cranbrook started in May 2013, the Younghayes Centre, a building for community use, opened in October 2013; the GP surgery opened in April 2015, the secondary school, the Cranbrook Education Campus, opened in September 2015 and the new Cranbrook railway station opened in December 2015.